Hesperocyparis forbesii: Ecology

 The Tecate cypress is the only plant on which the rare Thorne's Hairstreak (Callophrys gryneus thornei) lays its eggs.

 Cultivation

-Cupressus forbesii has proven to be a successful specimen tree, tolerant of the climate of Coastal California, and its cool temperatures and humidity, where other inland-growing cypress species: such as Cupressus macnabiana have done poorly in these conditions.
-A Tecate Cypress planted at the San Francisco Botanical Garden is showing vigor and produces viable cones at forty years of age.
+Tecate cypress has proven to be a successful specimen tree, tolerant of the climate of Coastal California, and its cool temperatures and humidity, where other inland-growing western cypress species: such as Hesperocyparis macnabiana have done poorly in these conditions.
+A Tecate cypress planted at the San Francisco Botanical Garden is showing vigor and produces viable cones at forty years of age.